Diss RFC

 Diss Rugby Club is an English rugby union team based in Diss in Norfolk.
 The club runs three senior teams, a veterans side, a ladies team called Diss Vixens and a full range of junior teams.
-The first XV plays in London 2 North East - a league at tier 7 of the English rugby union system - following their relegation from London 1 North at the end of the 2018–19 season.
+The first XV play in Counties 2 Eastern Counties – a league at tier 8 in the English rugby union system – following their relegation from Counties 1 Eastern Counties at the end of the 2024–25 season.